 - Demonstrated ability to quickly recognize problems in results and identify root causes in data, methods, and code.

-- Ease in designing, executing, and troubleshooting code in one or more languages (e.g. R, Python, C++, SQL).
+- Ease in designing, executing, and troubleshooting code in one or more languages (e.g., Python or R).
+Python strongly preferred.

 - Excellent written and oral communication skills required, including track record of success in co-authorship on multiple scientific papers, presenting results, and representing research at meetings.

-- PhD in public health, epidemiology, statistics, biostatistics, math, economics, quantitative social sciences plus two years’ experience preferred.
+- MD or PhD in public health, epidemiology, statistics, biostatistics, math, economics, or quantitative social sciences plus two years’ experience preferred.